|

 make periodic donations or one-time contributions instead of sponsorships

 support the above Funds and general aid projects.
-These fund donations the
+These donations help the

 neediest get assistance when they most need it.